Grey's Anatomy season 4: Accolades

-DVD release
+Home Media release

 The fourth season was officially released on DVD in region 1 on September 9, 2008, almost 3 weeks before the fifth season premiere, which aired on September 25, 2008.
 Under the title Grey's Anatomy: Season Four – Expanded, the box-set consists of episodes with Dolby Digital 5.1 surround sound and widescreen format.
-It also contained extras available only on DVD, including extended episodes, interviews with cast and crew members, footage from behind-the-scenes and unaired scenes cut from the aired episodes.
+It also contained extras available only on DVD, including extended episodes, interviews with cast and crew members, footage from behind-the-scenes and unaired scenes cut from the aired episodes; in select DVD & Blu-ray sets of the season, a collectible Grey's Anatomy timeline chart was included.
 The same set was released in region 4 on November 5, 2009, after more than a year after its original release in the United States, whereas its first release date in region 2 was November 23, 2009.
 The DVD box set is currently #1074 in Movies and Television on Amazon.com and #1927 in Film and Television on Amazon.co.uk.
-The season was also released as a 5-disc Blu-ray box set in regions A and B.
+The season was also released as a 4-disc Blu-ray box set in regions A and B.